NHSDigital/software-engineering-quality-framework/practices/service-reliability.md

 ## Details

 * Understand reliability requirements.
+    * Understand the implications of the designated service level for your service.
+NHS Digital service are classified as bronze, silver, gold or platinum and each has specific availability and recoverability requirements.
-    * Determine [service level indicators and objectives](https://landing.google.com/sre/sre-book/chapters/service-level-objectives/) (SLIs and SLOs) to represent these requirements.
+    * Determine [service level indicators and objectives](https://landing.google.com/sre/sre-book/chapters/service-level-objectives/) (SLIs and SLOs) to represent how these requirements apply specifically to your service.
+Also consider what else is important to users, and add SLIs and SLOs for these other aspects of service quality, such as response times and error rates.
     * Use SLIs and SLOs to drive monitoring and alerting requirements.
-Consider what constitutes [meaningful availability](https://www.usenix.org/system/files/nsdi20spring_hauer_prepub.pdf) for your service.
+    * Consider what constitutes [meaningful availability](https://www.usenix.org/system/files/nsdi20spring_hauer_prepub.pdf) for your service, and the ways in which the service could fall back to degraded states to avoid total loss of availability, e.g. switching to read only mode, serving some proportion of demand only using [load shedding](https://aws.amazon.com/builders-library/using-load-shedding-to-avoid-overload/), serving some classes of demand but not others, disabling some features.
     * Agree an incident severity classification and the response which each level requires in terms of communication and resolution (example: [HSCN Consumer Handbook](https://digital.nhs.uk/services/health-and-social-care-network/hscn-consumer-handbook/service-levels-and-incident-severity-classification)).
-Be pragmatic and don't overengineer against the requirements: targeting unnecessary levels of resilience is wasteful and reduces the team's ability to deliver functionality.
+    * Be pragmatic and don't overengineer against requirements.
+Targeting unnecessary levels of resilience is wasteful and reduces the team's ability to deliver functionality.
 * Plan for failure.
     * Rehearse incident classification and resolution using regular [Game Days](https://aws.amazon.com/gameday/#:~:text=What%20is%20AWS%20GameDay%3F,gamified%2C%20risk%2Dfree%20environment.) and similar exercises.
     * Remember that service _reliability_ encompasses security, data integrity, performance, capacity and other factors as well as availability.